takshingchan/ballmapper/README.md

 This code reimplements Algorithms 1 and 3 from P. Dlotko, "Ball mapper: A shape summary for topological data analysis," arXiv:1901.07410v1 [math.AT].
-Due to the use of multigraphs, we require MATLAB R2018a or later.
+We require MATLAB R2015b and the Statistics and Machine Learning Toolbox.

 The following functions are included: